 Marina Mattos is a Postdoctoral Associate at the MIT Center for Transportation and Logistics.
 She has over fourteen years of experience in multiple functional areas in industry and academia.
-Her work focuses on operations management, omnichannel distribution, digital transformation, and the future of supply chain.

 Before joining CTL she managed supply chain innovation projects, railroads and ports capital expenditures, product development, marketing and BI solutions and consulted for a number of organizations, having worked for private companies in Africa, North and South America.
 Her academic experience involves teaching and mentoring students for graduate and undergraduate programs in engineer and business schools since 2008.

 Dr. Mattos holds a Ph.D. in Industrial Engineering (2016), MSc in Transportation Engineering (2011) and Control and Automation B.Eng.
 (2005) from UFMG, Brazil.
 She obtained the Masters Level in Global Logistics and Supply Chain Management from MIT (2010) and recently completed the MIT Sloan executive program for International Fashion and Luxury Management (2018).
 Her executive education also includes a Marketing MBA from UFPR (2017), Ports Engineering Degree from UFRJ (2012), Strategical Logistics Degree from UFMG (2007) and Railroad Engineering Degree from IME (2006).

 She has published and presented papers at Academy of Management, EurOma, IEEE and other academic journals and conferences.